mne-tools/mne-python/doc/source/manual/mne.rst

 is reflected in the current direction vector listed in the channel information, see above.

 .. note:: The raw data files output by mne_compute_raw_inverse can    be converted to mat files with mne_raw2mat ,    see Section 9.13.
-Alternatively, the files can be read    directly from Matlab using the routines in the MNE Matlab toolbox,    see Chapter 10.
+Alternatively, the files can be read    directly from Matlab using the routines in the MNE Matlab toolbox,    see :ref:`ch_matlab`.
 The evoked data output can be easily read directly    from Matlab using the fiff_load_evoked routine    in the MNE Matlab toolbox.
-Both raw data and evoked output files    can be loaded into mne_browse_raw ,    see Chapter 4.
+Both raw data and evoked output files    can be loaded into mne_browse_raw ,    see :ref:`ch_browse`.